iluwatar/java-design-patterns/_posts/2016-04-16-hexagonal-architecture-in-practise.md

 ![Nut]({{ site.url }}{{ site.baseurl }}/assets/nut-small.jpg)

-Layered architecture is a well known pattern that organizes application into layers each having their specific purpose.
+This blog post is about Hexagonal architecture but to have something familiar to start with let's first talk about Layered architecture.
+It is a well known architectural pattern that organizes application into layers each having their specific purpose.
 The database layer takes care of data transactions, the business layer in responsible for business logic and the presentation layer deals with the user input.
 The layered architecture implements so called separation of concerns principle which leads to more maintainable applications.
 Changes to one area in the software are not propagated to other areas.

 ![Layers]({{ site.url }}{{ site.baseurl }}/assets/layers.png)

 This way of building applications can be considered simple and effective.
-Moreover, we can see that the heart of the application is the centermost business logic layer.
-When implemented thoughtfully, the business logic layer can function without a real presentation layer or database.
+But it also has several fallacies.
+When you see an application implemented with layers, where is the application core?
+Is it the database?
+Maybe it's the business logic with some little things scattered over to the presentation layer.
+This is a typical problem with layers.
+There is no application core, there are just the layers and the core logic is scattered here and there.

-Hexagonal architecture builds upon this concept.
-The main objective of the architecture is to create fully testable systems that can be driven equally by users, programs and batch scripts in isolation of database.
+Hexagonal architecture tackles this issue by building the application around the core.
+The main objective is to create fully testable systems that can be driven equally by users, programs and batch scripts in isolation of database.

-At the heart of the application is the business logic.
-It answers the question what does this application do?
-But the business logic alone may not be very useful.
+However, the core alone may not be very useful.
 Something has to drive this application, call the business logic methods.
 These drivers we call the primary ports.
-Also, the business logic has its dependencies.
-For example, there may be a data storage module that business logic calls upon to retrieve and update data.
+Also, the core has its dependencies.
+For example, there may be a data storage module that the core calls upon to retrieve and update data.
 These dependencies are called the secondary ports of the application.

 The ports may have one or more implementations.
 For example there may be a mock database for testing and a real database for running the application.
 The port implementations are called adapters.
 Thus the alias name Ports and Adapters for Hexagonal Architecture.
 Other names describing the same concept are Clean Architecture and Onion Architecture.